axelfleureau/optima-beta/replit.md

 - Brand: Righello company branding

 ## System Architecture
 Optima is built on Next.js 15.2.4 with TypeScript, Tailwind CSS, and a custom Liquid Glass Design System.
-It uses Radix UI primitives and Framer Motion for UI components.
-Authentication is handled by Firebase Auth, and data is stored in Firebase Firestore with multi-tenant isolation.
+It utilizes Radix UI primitives and Framer Motion for UI components.
+Authentication is managed by Firebase Auth, and data is stored in Firebase Firestore with multi-tenant isolation.
 AI functionalities leverage OpenAI GPT-4o for NLP and RAG.
 State management uses Redux Toolkit and Zustand.

 **Core Architectural Decisions and Design Patterns:**
 -   **Liquid Glass Design System**: Custom glassmorphic aesthetic with specific gradients, backdrop blur, and liquid animations.